meganesu/personal-site-v2/src/blog/managing-focus-with-react-and-jest/managing-focus-with-react-and-jest.md

 ## The Problem

 Not everyone who uses a computer can use a mouse.
-Some users rely on keyboards or assistive technologies like screen readers to navigate websites.
+Some users have physical disabilities and need to use keyboard navigation instead.
+Other users are blind or have low vision and use screen readers to consume and interact with websites.
 As web developers, it's our responsibility to make sure our products are accessible to all users.
-That means we need to make sure that a user's keyboard focus moves around the page in a way that makes sense.
+That means we need to make sure that our sites are [keyboard compatible](https://www.w3.org/WAI/perspective-videos/keyboard/).
+That is, a user's keyboard focus should move around the page in a way that makes sense.

-In this post, we're going to learn about how to programmatically manage a user's focus.
-To get some hands-on practice, we'll be improving the accessibility of a sample project that I've created.
-The starter code is in the CodePen below.
-If you prefer learning by doing, you can fork the project and follow along as we go.

-Let's check out what's in the starter code.
+Let's look at an example to see what I mean.
+The CodePen below has some starter code for the React project we'll be working on in this post.
 The main content is a table that shows what color you get when you mix two other colors.

-The table structure is a simplified version of a project I built recently, a [table of all the Game Boy opcodes](https://meganesu.github.io/generate-gb-opcodes).
-(For more background on that project, check out this article I wrote: [Meet the Game Boy Instruction Set](/blog/game-boy-opcodes).)
+> This table structure is a simplified version of a project I built recently, a [table of all the Game Boy opcodes](https://meganesu.github.io/generate-gb-opcodes).
+For more background on that project, check out this article I wrote: [Meet the Game Boy Instruction Set](/blog/game-boy-opcodes).

 Each cell in the table has a button.
 Clicking a button does two things: